 HIPAA Enforcement Rule has penalty structure, where penalties can range from $100 to $50,000 per violation depending on culpability, up to an annual maximum cap of $1.5 million on a per provision basis.
 Business associates and subcontractors are directly liable for their violations, but covered entities also can be penalized for their violations.
-Look back at the biggest HIPAA penalties with corrective action plan between healthcare organizations and HHS in last 3 years:
+Look at some of the biggest HIPAA penalties enforced by the Office for Civil Rights:

 - Assessing Compliance With HIPAA Standards

 - HIPAA Privacy Assessment

 - Medical Device Risk Assessment

 - Training staff on HIPAA Security Rule, Privacy Rule and the Breach Notification Rule